-On the other hand, outpatient programs encourage the patient to seek resources and assistance in their home environment, which is more significant for full recovery.
-These programs also allow the patient to have a greater support network in the form of friends and family, and if their conditions are less severe, they save on the costs associated with inpatient treatment.
+On the other hand, outpatient programs encourage the patient to seek resources and assistance in their home environment.
+This is more significant for full recovery.
+These programs also allow the patient to have a greater support network in the form of friends and family.
+If their conditions are less severe, they save on the costs associated with inpatient treatment.

-The decision between outpatient and inpatient programs ultimately rests with the patient’s needs and the addiction, as well as the recommendation of an addiction specialist or physician who can suggest either treatment.
+The decision between outpatient and inpatient programs ultimately rests with the patient’s needs and the addiction.
+It can also be influenced by the recommendation of an addiction specialist or physician who can suggest either treatment.
 These treatment options are not mutually exclusive, as many people from inpatient treatment programs use outpatient treatment to transition to their regular lives.

 Outpatient programs offer specialized, detailed treatments with minimal interference with the patient’s regular life.
 Continuum Recovery Center in Phoenix, Arizona offers an intensive outpatient treatment program that focuses on healing not just the person’s body from the impact of addiction and withdrawal, but all the emotional and behavioral aspects.
 If you believe you are ready to experience the advantages of an outpatient program, contact us today.